At A Glance:

 Launched in Fall 2009, Skirts and Scuffs was born from founder Katy Lindamood's frustration over the way female fans were marginalized as being interested only in attractive drivers or following only what the men in their lives followed.
 The site disproves that fallacy on a daily basis by reporting breaking news and offering timely interviews with drivers and crew from both sides of the pit road wall.
 Fact-based opinion pieces demonstrate the contributors' familiarity with the second-most popular spectator sport in the U.S.

-Primarily focusing on the three top-tier series of NASCAR, Skirts and Scuffs also covers the IZOD IndyCar series, Formual One, and (new for the 2013 season) World of Outlaws.
+Primarily focusing on the three top-tier series of NASCAR, Skirts and Scuffs also covers the IZOD IndyCar series on occasion.
 If there's a storyline there, we'll write about it, post to Facebook about it, or tweet about it.

 Skirts and Scuffs was recruited in 2011 to join NASCAR's Citizen Journalist Media Corps.
 According to NASCAR websites selected for this group were subjected to "a lengthy review process, which included evaluating independent Web sites on professionalism, reporting, and commentary, and use of social networking tools."
 Skirts and Scuffs takes this role seriously and has established a clear set of strict guidelines which govern our first-hand reporting and in our daily interactions through the site and social media.